88Natalia88/Drag_Drop/README.md

-# Drag_Drop
+# Drag & Drop

-Gallery of cards
+Working with Drag & Drop
 ​
 ## Description
 ​
-Creating a gallery of cards as part of a marathon from Result School "Marathon: 5 days - 5 projects in JavaScript" ​
+Creating a Drag & Drop as part of a marathon from Result School "Marathon: 5 days - 5 projects in JavaScript" ​
 ​
 ## Technology stack